binary-butterfly/validataclass/docs/03-basic-validators.md

 validator.validate(1)         # will raise InvalidTypeError (use IntegerValidator instead) validator.validate(1.23)      # will raise InvalidTypeError (use FloatValidator or FloatToDecimalValidator instead)

-# Value range: Can be either a decimal string or a Decimal object (but no integer or float)
+# Value range: Can be either a Decimal object, decimal string or integer (but no float)
 validator = DecimalValidator(min_value="0", max_value=Decimal("1.0"))
 validator.validate("1")       # will return Decimal('1')
 validator.validate("1.23")    # will raise NumberRangeError